modesty/pdf2json/readme.md

 node pdf2json.js -f [input directory or pdf file] -o [output directory]
 ```

-The output directory must exist, otherwise, it'll exit with an error.
+The output directory will be created automatically if it does not exist.

 Additionally, you can also use -v or --version to show version number or to display more help info with -h.